spencertipping/ni/doc/ni_by_example_4.md

 Analogous to `p'r ...'`.

 ##`l"..."`: Lisp

-Lisp is in the same boat as Ruby; it operates in a streaming context, which is much better learned (and in most cases executed) in Perl.
+Lisp is in the same boat as Ruby, as a language that `ni` supports.
+Lisp operates in a streaming context, which is much better learned (and in most cases executed) in Perl.
 Lisp ends up even lower on the totem pole than Ruby because it can be a huge pain to install (on Mac, you have to bootstrap installation of SBCL by installing some other Lisp first).

 So, if Ruby has gems, why even support Lisp?
 Here's why: